Important general information

 Science and non-science courses required for the pre-optometry doctoral program

 General biology, cell biology, general chemistry, organic chemistry, biochemistry and physics are required science prerequisites for admission to optometry school.
 The science courses should be pre-professional level courses designed for science majors or health professional students and should offer laboratory experience.
 Eight hours of advanced human biological sciences are required; junior or senior-level anatomy or physiology is strongly recommended.
-Students should consult with a pre-professional health adviser to see if the school they plan to apply to requires human anatomy.
+Students should consult with a pre-professional health career adviser and academic adviser to see if the school they plan to apply to requires human anatomy.

 General prerequisites for Doctor of Optometry programs